r0mer0m/ml_project_NLP/README.md

 The extension of the approach proposed in ULMiT to this task is still an ongoing project.
 While a working version has been constructed the models results still need to be improved.

+## Major issues

+While developing the application of ULMFit to text tagging we realized a major issue of using pre-defined models for that task.
+This is, the tokenization of the up-stream task, which generally is used for several down-stream tasks,  needs to match the one that was provided in the down-stream taks for the text to match the labels.

 ## Authors

 Miguel Romero, Louise Lai, Jenny Kong.